MinhHuy1234/First-Game/README.md

 # First-Game
 My First Game - A work in progress.
-This will be an Adventure Game.
+This will be an Text Based Game.
 Other details to be added.